 Their exact cause is unknown, although history of trauma, haemorrhage and/or infection may be present.

 On microscopic analysis, they are lined by non-ciliated cuboidal cells, and they contain serous fluid and cellular debris.

-They are typically seen as a small (2-5-mm) anechoic uni-or multilocular cystic lesion within the layers of the tunica vaginalis.
-Larger cysts can cause compression the testicular parenchyma thereby simulate an intratesticular lesion.
-Some cysts may have low-level echoes and / or calcification.
+They are typically seen as a small (2-5 mm) anechoic uni-or multilocular cystic lesion within the layers of the tunica vaginalis.
+Larger cysts can cause compression the testicular parenchyma and simulate an intratesticular lesion.
+Some cysts may have low-level echoes and/or calcification.

 For ultrasound appearances consider